 What is the latest industry congestion news impacting exporters?

 - Steamship lines are experiencing unprecedented delays and disruptions due to all manner of problems and issues.
-The latest on-time statistics for ocean carriers is showing container shipments at somewhere between 20% and 30% on-time.
-Performance is dismal causing ripple effects through the entire industry.
+Performance is dismal, causing ripple effects through the entire industry, impacting exporters.

 - In Chicago, a chassis shortage has upwards of 2,500 containers stacked awaiting transport.

 - Staff representing many steamship lines continue to work remotely and rely 100% on online communications, which make problem-solving a challenge when trying to fix complex problems quickly.

 My container is at the port ready to load.
 Why was it rolled to another vessel?